 The Microsoft Dynamics 365 Customer Engagement Enterprise Sales application is a best-in-class application for managing the sales process for small to enterprise-level organizations.
 At $95/user/month, the Enterprise Sales app is competitively priced in comparison with other best-in-class solutions.
 However, $95/user/month can be a challenge for smaller organizations or organizations with limited sales CRM needs.
 In 2018, Microsoft introduced the Dynamics 365 Customer Engagement Sales Professional license at $65/user/month with the intent of lowering the Dynamics 365 Sales barrier to entry.
 Let’s look at Dynamics 365 Customer Engagement Sales Enterprise vs Sales Professional.

-At first glance the, SP license would appear to be a compelling alternative to the Enterprise Sales license.
-However, in addition to 1 major technical gotcha (Sales Professional and Sales Enterprise can’t coexist in the same instance), SP is missing some of what I consider basic sales functionality.
-I say this based partially on my opinion and partially on customer use case.
+At first glance the, Sales Professional license would appear to be a compelling alternative to the Enterprise Sales license.
+However, there’s one major technical gotcha — Sales Professional and Sales Enterprise can’t coexist in the same instance.
+Sales Enterprise includes some sales functionality and extensibility that is missing in Sales Professional.

 “Excuse me, is there any new information here?”

 Not really.
 There’s been a lot written within the partner community about the Sales Professional license.
-And you can download the August 2019 licensing guide here and read it yourself.
 The point of this blog is to focus just on the differences between the 2 license types, the delta in functionality, so a prospect can look down the list of what Sales Professional does or doesn’t do and say — “OK, I can live with that” or “Let’s go with Sales Enterprise”.

 Please Note: This table doesn’t doesn’t display everything Sales Professional does, just the areas where it differs from Sales Enterprise.

-- “Upgrading” Sales Professional to Sales Enterprise isn’t simply a new license.
+- You can’t just upgrade Sales Professional to Sales Enterprise — it’s a migration project.

 The more I look at Sales Professional, the more I talk myself out of it.
 With the exception of organizations with super simple CRM needs, the Dynamics 365 Enterprise Sales license is best suited for the market as I know it.
 What’s your opinion?